-The foundation of Girard-Perregaux was laided in the year 1791 when watchmaker and goldsmith Jean-Francois Bautte created his first watches in La-Chaux de Fonds, Geneva.
-With that basis founded Constant Girard, ‘Girard & Cie’ in the year 1852.
-When Girard married Marie Perregaux four years later ‘Girard-Perregaux’ was born and they start making prestigious mechanical watches.
+The foundation of Girard-Perregaux was laid in the year 1791 when watchmaker and goldsmith Jean-Francois Bautte created his first watches in La-Chaux de Fonds, Geneva.
+With Constant Girard, ‘Girard & Cie’ was founded in the year 1852.
+When Girard married Marie Perregaux four years later Girard-Perregaux was born and they started making prestigious mechanical watches.

 A brand that is rarely seen in our collection but definitely not underrated.

 This yellow and gold, two-tone piece is made by Girard Perregaux around 1950.
 The watch has a case size of 35,5 mm, is made out of stainless steel and runs on the thin, manually wound, ‘in-house’ calibre 30.

 On the dial we’ll find ‘blocky’ Arabic numbers on the even hours and a decentral second hand above the 6-hour position.
 The watch has sharp but fancy lugs and is fitted on a thin, brown, leather strap.